 \subsection{Problem Formulation}

-Given a textual query $q$ and an image corpus $\mathcal{I}$, the task of \textit{Text-to-Image retrieval} aims to retrieve $n\ge1$ images $y_1, ...,y_n \in \mathcal{I}$ that best correspond to the semantics in $q$.
-Our paper further considers the task of \textit{Visual Question Answering} (VQA), where the query is a knowledge-seeking question, with an expected answer $a$.
+Given a textual query $q$ and an image corpus $\mathcal{I}$, \textit{Text-to-Image Retrieval} aims to retrieve $n \ge 1$ images $y_1, \ldots, y_n \in \mathcal{I}$ that best match the semantics of $q$.
+We further consider \textit{Visual Question Answering} (VQA), where the query is a knowledge-seeking question with an expected answer $a$.